marijnh/Postmodern/README.md

     (get-dao 'points 12 34)

-In simple cases, the information above is enough to define the table as well:

-    (dao-table-definition 'country)
-    ;; => "CREATE TABLE country (
-    ;;      name TEXT NOT NULL,
-    ;;      inhabitants INTEGER NOT NULL,
-    ;;      sovereign TEXT,
-    ;;      PRIMARY KEY (name))"
-    (execute (dao-table-definition 'country))

-This defines our table in the database. execute works like query, but does not expect any results back.

-You can create tables directly without the need to define a class, and in more complicated cases, you will need to use the create-table operator.
+You can create tables directly without the need to define a class, and in more complicated cases, you will need to use the create-table operator or plain vanilla sql.
 One example using s-sql rather than plain vanilla sql would be the following:

     (query (:create-table so-items